 Papers may present the results of original research, contributions to theory, practice or policy, or new conclusions reached from the review of a topic.
 Their structure need not conform to that of standard scientific articles but writing style must be clear and concise.
 All material presented must be well documented, critically analysed and objectively presented.
 All papers are peer-reviewed.

 All authors are expected to ensure that their papers meet these requirements before submission, both for scientific content and for correctness in presentation of text, references and illustrations.
+It is strongly advised that these Author Instructions be read in conjunction with a recent copy of The Rangeland Journal.
+This will make their interpretation far easier for you.
 Submitted papers that do not conform to these editorial requirements may be returned without consideration.

 - Licence to publish

 - Open access

 - Summary text for the Table of Contents online

 - Botanical names

 Please note that as an Author you agree to:

 Include a link and/or a reference to the Work as published by the Publisher on all digital copies used within his/her institution;